yarenozyer/metu-ceng/README.md

 # metu-ceng
-all the assignments i've done in metu ceng
+all the assignments i've done at metu ceng